rajat9garg/sheets/memory-bank/progress.md

 - ✅ Created comprehensive test scripts to validate all expression functions

 ## Detailed Progress
+### API Stress Testing
+- **Status:** Complete (100%)
+- **Details:**
+  - Implemented comprehensive Gatling stress tests for all critical API endpoints
+  - Fixed API endpoint paths in the Gatling simulation from plural `/sheets` to singular `/sheet` to match the OpenAPI spec
+  - Implemented proper Gatling Expression Language syntax (`#{variable}`) for session variable interpolation in URLs and JSON bodies
+  - Created a full workflow scenario covering sheet creation, retrieval, cell updates with both primitive values and expressions, cell deletion, and sheet sharing
+  - Implemented concurrency stress tests for primitive cell value updates with 20 concurrent users targeting the same set of cells (A1-E5)
+  - Implemented concurrency stress tests for cell expression updates with 20 concurrent users, with expressions referencing cells being concurrently modified
+  - Created a circular dependency test scenario that attempts to create a chain of cell references (A1→C1→B1→A1)
+  - Updated run script with correct health check endpoint (`/v1/health`)
+  - Successfully executed all tests with zero failures out of 750 total requests
+  - Achieved realistic load with 20 users ramping over 30 seconds for concurrency tests
+  - Documented performance metrics showing excellent response times (min: 1ms, max: 255ms, mean: 24ms, 95th percentile: 102ms)
+  - Confirmed that the system properly handles concurrent updates to both primitive values and expressions without errors
+  - Validated that the A1 notation implementation works correctly under stress conditions

 ### Test Fixes for A1 Notation
 - **Status:** Complete (100%)
 - **Details:**